sam-single/realwaste/README.md

 # RealWaste

 RealWaste is an image dataset assembled from waste material received at the Whyte's Gully Waste and Resource Recovery facility in Wollongong NSW Australia.

-The orginal purpose of this dataset was for evaluating the performance of deep learning for classifying images of authentic waste items in a thesis research project, now published in the journal article [RealWaste: A Novel Real-Life Data Set for Landfill Waste Classification Using Deep Learning](https://www.mdpi.com/2078-2489/14/12/633).
+If you use our dataset in your work, please cite our original work: [RealWaste: A Novel Real-Life Data Set for Landfill Waste Classification Using Deep Learning](https://www.mdpi.com/2078-2489/14/12/633).

-If using this dataset, please include the following reference:

-S. Single, S. Iranmanesh, R. Raad, RealWaste, electronic dataset, Wollongong City Council, CC BY-NC-SA 4.0 https://github.com/sam-single/realwaste.

 Please note, this dataset is licenced under CC BY-NC-SA 4.0.